Skorokhod Embeddings via Stochastic Flows on the Space of Measures: Introduction

-almost surely. \end{theorem} \begin{remark} By inspecting the example of the uniform measure over an interval of length $2L$, it can be shown that the bound of the above theorem is tight up to the constant $2$. \end{remark}
+almost surely. \end{theorem} \begin{remark} The bound of the above theorem is tight up to the constant $2$.
+Indeed, let $\mu$ be the uniform measure over an interval of length $2L$.
+Then we have $\EE[T_\mu] = Var[\mu] = \frac{L^2}{3}$, therefore it cannot be the case that $T_\mu < \tfrac {L^2} 3$ almost surely. \end{remark}

-The structure of the remainder of this note is the following: In section 2 we construct the stopping time $T_\mu$ and prove theorem \ref{mainthm}.
+The structure of the remainder of this note is the following: In Section 2 we construct the stopping time $T_\mu$ and prove Theorem \ref{mainthm}.
 Section 3 deals with log-concave measures, in this section we prove theorems \ref{thmlc} and \ref{thmunilc}.
-In section 4 we prove theorems \ref{thmcompartreg} and \ref{thmcompartlc}.
-In section 5, we define the "Markov property" satisfied by our construction and discuss some other possible constructions of Skorokhod embeddings with this property.
-In the appendix, we fill in some missing details left open in the construction of $T_\mu$. \\ \\ Throughout this note, we use the following notation: for an It\^{o} process $X_t$, we denote by $d X_t$ the differential of $X_t$, and by $[X]_t$ the quadratic variation of $X_t$.
-For a pair of continuous time stochastic processes $X_t, Y_t$, the quadratic covariation will be denoted by $[X, Y]_t$.
-For a measure $\mu$ on $\RR$, we denote by $\EE[\mu]$ and $Var[\mu]$ its expectation and variance respectively.
-By slight abuse of notation, when we write $X \sim \mu$ we mean that the random variable $X$ is distributed according to the law of the measure $\mu$. \\ \\
+In Section 4 we prove theorems \ref{thmcompartreg} and \ref{thmcompartlc}.
+In Section 5, we define the "Markov property" satisfied by our construction and relate our construction to existing constructions of Skorokhod embeddings in the context of this definition.
+In the appendix, we fill in some missing details left open in the construction of $T_\mu$. \\